The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Structural Repairs

-A cracked or deteriorated chimney structure can increase costs significantly.
-Be prepared for potential expenses like:
+A cracked or crumbling chimney can drive the price up fast.
+Be ready for things like:

 Permits and Compliance